Monotonic Alpha-divergence Minimisation for Variational Inference: Numerical Experiments

-Our results can be visualised on \Cref{fig:eta0}, where we focused on the IS-n sampler and denoted RGD-IS-n($\gamma$) and MG-IS-n($\gamma$) the corresponding algorithms (additionnal plots including error bounds plots and plots for the IS-unif sampler can be found in \Cref{app:subsec:expEtaZero}).

-As we can see, the choice of $\gamma$ does play the role of a learning rate our algorithms: while increasing $\gamma$ mostly improves the speed of convergence, it may deteriorate the performances if chosen too large, such as when $J = 50$ with the target \ref{itemExEWSMM}.
+Our results are plotted on \Cref{fig:eta0}, where RGD-IS-n($\gamma$) and MG-IS-n($\gamma$) denote the algorithms originating from the RGD and MG approaches (the IS-n and IS-unif samplers are equivalent here), and error bounds plots can be found in Figures \ref{fig:eta0appEBMGISn} and \ref{fig:eta0appEBRGDISn} of \Cref{sec:addNumExp}.
+As minimising $\Psif$ is equivalent to maximising the VR Bound when $\alpha \in (0,1)$, our theoretical results predict a systematic increase in the VR Bound for the algorithms considered.
+This is what we observe in \Cref{fig:eta0} and we also see that the choice of $\gamma$ plays the role of a learning rate our algorithms: while increasing $\gamma$ mostly improves the speed of convergence, it may deteriorate the performances if chosen too large, such as when $J = 50$ with the target \ref{itemExEWSMM}.